 WHERE TO STAY IN HAVANA

-In Havana there are many types of accommodation and in the entire price range.
-As we already told in the Guide to organize your trip to Cuba we only stayed in Casas Particulares.
+In Havana there are many types of accommodation and price range.
+As we already told you in the Guide to organize your trip to Cuba, we only stayed in Casas Particulares.
 This is the best type of accommodation if you travel to Havana as a backpacker.

-In Centro Habana are more affordable and new ones.
+In Centro Habana there are more affordable and newer ones.
 Prices do not exceed 30 CUC.
 We stayed in two different houses in this area and it was a total success.
 The rooms had their own bathroom, air conditioning and comfortable beds.

 WHERE TO EAT IN HAVANA

-In Havana we can find from local restaurants with very basic food and ridiculous prices to paladares where we will pay a large sum of money.
+In Havana, we can find lots of local restaurants with very basic food that are ridiculously priced to paladares where we will pay a large sum of money.

 In the local restaurants, the food is very basic and repetitive.
 The base is rice, beans and chicken or pig in some occasions.
 The positive point is the low price that you pay.
-In addition to the restaurants, there are locals by the street that serve coffee, ice creams, bakery, etc. were locals go and which prices also are very low.
+In addition to the restaurants, there are locals by the street that serve coffee, ice creams, bakery, etc. where locals go and at which prices are also very low.
 In these places, you can pay with the national currency CUP.

 A paladar is a private restaurant.
 The concept is something like a family home where you can eat homemade local food prepared by the family that lives there.
-However, many of them especially in Havana, over the years have become famous restaurants.
+Many of them, especially in Havana, have become famous restaurants over the years.

-We alternate paladares and more “tourist” restaurants with local restaurants.
+We alternated between paladares, more “tourist” restaurants, and local restaurants.

 Doña Eutimia is located in Callejón del Chorro, next to the cathedral.
-We came by recommendation and the truth is that the quality of the food was very good.
-In this paladar we enjoyed a real Cuban rice and other delicacies for no more than 25 CUC for two people.
+It was recommended to us, and the truth is that the quality of the food was very good.
+In this paladar, we enjoyed a real Cuban rice dish and other delicacies for no more than 25 CUC for two people.

-However our favorite place is El Chanchullero.
-A building with three floors looking much more modern, thug and transgressor than the rest.
+Amongst all, our favorite place is El Chanchullero.
+It’s a building with three floors, looking much more modern, thuggish and transgressive than the rest.

-The first picture when you enter already prays a phrase that invites you to stay.
-“Hemingway has never been here” in clear mockery and contrast to the mass, expensive and tourist Bodeguita del Medio and Floridita.
+The first picture you see upon entrance prays a phrase that invites you to stay.
+You see “Hemingway has never been here” in clear mockery and contrast to the big, expensive and touristy Bodeguita del Medio and Floridita.

-The prices are very cheap but not for that the quality is lower.
-The food was scrumptious and the mojito in our opinion looked rather better than the one at La Bodeguita and at half the price.
+The prices were very cheap but not for lesser quality.
+The food was scrumptious and the mojito looked better than the one at La Bodeguita in our opinion, and not to mention, at half the price.

-The public is younger and although it is frequented mainly by tourists you can also see local people.
-The downside is that sometimes is difficult to find a table, especially on the terrace on the top floor.
+The scene is younger, and although it is frequented mainly by tourists, you can also see local people.
+The downside is that sometimes it is difficult to find a table, especially on the terrace at the top floor.

 O’REILLY AND EL DEL FRENTE

-For cocktails and snacks, we especially liked O’Reilly, on the street with the same name They always serve potatoes with pickles as a very tasty appetizer.
-If it is full or you want something a little cheaper but with the same quality go to El del Frente (the one in the front).
-The place is called that way and they are the same owners as the neighbour in front, never better said.
+We especially liked O’Reilly for cocktails and snacks.
+It is on the street with the same name.
+They always serve potatoes with pickles as a very tasty appetizer.
+If it is full, or you want something a little cheaper with the same quality, go to El del Frente (translates to “the one in the front”).
+The place is called just that and they are owned by the same people as their neighbour in the front, never better said.
 The menu is almost identical.

 JACQUELINE FUMERO CAFÉ

-Although every day we had breakfast in the private house where we stayed one day we decided to try something different.
-We opted for the Jacqueline Fumero Café, next to the Museum of the Revolution.
-There we had a breakfast in the purest Parisian style, also in the price.
+Although every day we had breakfast in the private house where we stayed, one day we decided to try something different.
+We opted for the Jacqueline Fumero Café, next to the Revolution Museum.
+We had a pure Parisian style breakfast there for a very reasonable price.

 TRANSPORTATION IN HAVANA

-In Havana we can find all the means that we already appoint in the Guide to prepare your trip to Cuba; official Taxis, shared taxis, bicitaxis, cocotaxis, buses, etc. Besides the tours in Cadillac very typical in the Havana.
+In Havana we can find all the modes that we appointed in the Guide to prepare for your trip to Cuba: official Taxis, shared taxis, bicitaxis, cocotaxis, buses, etc. Tours in Cadillacs are very typical in Havana.

-But without a doubt the means that we found most original and authentic was with no doubt by bicycle.
-Especially to explore Vedado, since the neighborhood is quite far from the downtown to do it on foot.
+Without a doubt, the mode that we found most original and authentic was by bicycle, especially to explore Vedado, since the neighborhood is quite far from downtown to do on foot.

 The common thing is to visit this neighborhood by taxi or in the typical tourist bus that stops at the sites of interest.
-However, we, aiming at trying to do something different decided to rent bikes to tour this part of the city at our pace.
-This, which may seem very simple in any city in the world, in Havana is not easy.
-There are hardly any bikes, and there are extremely old ones.
+However, we aimed at trying to do something different and decided to rent bikes to tour this part of the city at our pace.
+This was not easy in Havana even though it may seem very simple in any other city in the world.
+There are hardly any bikes, and if any, extremely old ones.

-For whoever wants to live this so rich and different experience as it is to visit Havana in bicycle, do not doubt in contacting with Yuri by his Facebook page.
-Also, you can write him to firstname.lastname@example.org or email@example.com.
+If you want to try this fun and different experience to visit Havana in a bicycle, do not hesitate to get in contact with Yuri on his Facebook page.
+Also, you can write him at [email protected] or [email protected]

 The bicycles are in Consulado Street Nº61, aprt 2, between Genios and Refugio Street.
 Centro Habana.